 Secretary

 I started my career as a nurse over 20 years ago.
 My compassion for the care of others started early in life leading me to pursue a profession as a caregiver.
 I currently work as a dialysis nurse in an acute setting.
-I earned both an ADN and an BSN .
-Prior to becoming an RN I had worked as an LPN .
+I earned both an ADN and a BSN.
+Prior to becoming an RN I had worked as an LPN.
 I have experience in geriatrics, mental health, and OB/GYN.

-I am native of Augusta GA.
-Passionate and dedicated nurse with over 20 years of healthcare experience in a variety of medical settings.
-Including private practice, emergency room trauma, obgyn and kidney Dialysis unit.
-Vast experience dealing with a very board range of medical conditions.
-I believe I giving back to the community, especially cancer.
-I joined Saving Pennies 4 A Cure / Trials of Color after Losing a family member to cancer.
-I love learning and been involved in research when I am not Utilizing my nursing and research skills.
-I am off dancing, exercise.
+I am a native of Augusta, GA.
+Passionate and dedicated nurse with over 20 years of healthcare experience in a variety of medical settings, including private practice, emergency room trauma, OBGYN, and kidney dialysis.
+I have vast experience dealing with a very broad range of medical conditions.
+I believe in giving back to the community, especially in the fight against cancer.
+I joined Saving Pennies 4 A Cure / Trials of Color after losing a family member to cancer.
+I love learning and being involved in research when I am not utilizing my nursing and research skills.
+I am fond of dancing and exercise.

 Jackie Dickerson